clairereeves1234/BankingTransactionAPI/README.txt

 I have included a postman collection with example requests called "Banking Transaction Collection.postman_collection.json"

 Assumptions:
-- Many users can have the same first name and last name as it is assumed that there may be two different users with the same name.
-Their userId created upon user creation is used to uniquely identify them.
+- Many users can have the same first name and last name as it is assumed that there may be different users with the same name.
+Their userId assigned upon user creation is used to uniquely identify them.